JC takes his troubles north

 Shots fired!
 Officer Down!

 JC already had his short barrel revolver pulled out of his overall pockets.
 He grabbed the pistol from the deputy and ran out the door.
 The big colored man surprised Sheriff Cortney.
-He was expecting his Wilson, not Collins to come out of the shack.
-The Sheriff pulled his revolver to stop JC, but he was too late.
+He was expecting his Deputy Wilson, not Collins to come out of the shack.
+The sheriff pulled his revolver to stop JC, but he was too late.